LITERATURE FOR THE AMERICAS

 A Note

-We learn history chronologically with a dual focus: on one hand, we study the country we live in, the United States of America, and on the other, the Indigenous American and the Spanish-speaking peoples in its territory.
+We learn history chronologically with a dual focus: On one hand, we study the country we live in, the United States of America, from the perspective of the Indigenous American, Anglo, and Spanish-speaking peoples in its territory.

-When it’s time to learn about ancient times, we research, read and visit ancient sites (when possible) of the native cultures in the Americas as well as those in the Iberian peninsula and the British Isles.
+When it’s time to learn about ancient times, we research, read, and visit ancient sites (when possible) of the native cultures in the Americas, and those in the Iberian peninsula and the British Isles, primarily.

 Historical approach to the Americas previous to the encounter between the Indigenous Peoples and the European peoples.
 We learn about the native American worldview through legends and stories.
 We learn about the European world that frames the arrival of the first Europeans that left an imprint of Europe on this land–on behalf of the Spanish Crown.